StarFire1701/Ignorant-Sonu/README.md

-# Ignorant-Sonu
+#First
-#First .This is under Intel AI.
+This is under Intel AI.